MuhamamdShehzad/outreachy-wikimedia/README.md

 ## Folder Hierarchy

-The projects is having separate components and pages as following.
+The projects is having separate components and thier tests and pages as following.

 ![Capture](https://user-images.githubusercontent.com/76274596/199759223-5392a96f-6505-4ba8-832f-8ecd6eaf21a6.JPG)